IonixV/hackaiTUI/README.md

 you can also change the model by replacing `moonshotai/kimi-k2-0905` with any model from the [dashboard](https://ai.hackclub.com/dashboard)
 ***(hackaiTUI only supports text models, not image models)***

+**hackai TUI automatically sends a prompt prefixed to the users which attempts to make the output terminal friendly.**